 masculinity.
 Life took a hot poker and burned this into our brains.
 To have a larger-than-average penis was a gift, one that meant you were more of a man.
 We all wanted to see how we measured up.
 The game of penis size comparison was practically impossible to ignore.There are plenty of markers used to estimate the size of a man’s penis, most notably height and foot size.
 You know what they say about men with big shoes, right?
 Wink.
 And you know what they say about tall men, right?
 Wink, wink.
 Well, a review of the many studies that suggested these relationships has found that any correlations between penis size and either height or foot size “were either inconsistent or weak.”
 (The latter conclusion is based on the fact that the study sizes were too small, or that too much of the data was self-reported.)
 But it will take much more than a review study to scrub the penis-size-foot-size equivalency from collective memory.

 The Penis-Nose Size Correlation

-It seems researchers can’t stop seeing through their penis-size hypotheses either.
-The latest study published in the journal Basic and Clinical Andrology shows a correlation between nose size and penis size.
-A team of Japanese researchers studied the corpses of 126 middle aged men.
+It seems researchers can’t stop thinking about how to guess a person’s penis size.
+A recent study published in the journal Basic and Clinical Andrology shows that there is, indeed, a correlation between nose size and penis size.
+A team of Japanese researchers studied the corpses of 126 middle-aged men.
 They took a variety of measurements, including height, weight, testicular weight, penis circumference, and flaccid penis length.
 They also took down stretched penile length, which researchers said best gauged the would-be length of the erect penis.